SasZombie/HCP/README.md

 ## Why calculate it
 1. Mapping Disorder and Defects
 2. Identifying Phase Transitions(melting point)

+## Scenarios
+We choose 3 scenarios based on the computation difficulty and resoruces needed:
+ * Easy: Silicon, with 25 neighbors and a cutoff value of 4
+ * Hard: Lithium Oxide, with 50 neighbors and a cutoff value of 10
+ * Cluster: Hexagonal Lithium Oxide, with 100 neighbors and a cutoff value of 25

 # Implementation
 To achive the desired outcome we must implement the following steps: